alecthomas/entityx/README.md

 - Each `entityx::Entity` is a convenience class wrapping an `entityx::Entity::Id`.
 - An `entityx::Entity` handle can be invalidated with `invalidate()`.
 This does not affect the underlying entity.
 - When an entity is destroyed the manager adds its ID to a free list and invalidates the `entityx::Entity` handle.
-- When an entity is created IDs are recycled from the free list before allocating new ones.
+- When an entity is created IDs are recycled from the free list first, before allocating new ones.
 - An `entityx::Entity` ID contains an index and a version.
 When an entity is destroyed, the version associated with the index is incremented, invalidating all previous entities referencing the previous ID.
-- EntityX uses a reference counting smart pointer`entityx::ptr<T>` to manage object lifetimes.
-As a general rule, passing a pointer to any EntityX method will convert to a smart pointer and take ownership.
-To maintain your own reference to the pointer you will need to wrap it in `entityx::ptr<T>`.
+- To improve cache coherence, components are constructed in contiguous memory ranges by using `entityx::EntityManager::assign<C>(id, ...)`.
+A light weight smart pointer (`ComponentPtr<C>`) is used to access the component.

 ### Components (entity data)

-The general idea with the EntityX interpretation of ECS is to have as little functionality in components as possible.
+The general idea with the EntityX interpretation of ECS is to have as little logic in components as possible.
 All logic should be contained in Systems.

 To that end Components are typically [POD types](http://en.wikipedia.org/wiki/Plain_Old_Data_Structures) consisting of self-contained sets of related data.
 Implementations are [curiously recurring template pattern](http://en.wikipedia.org/wiki/Curiously_recurring_template_pattern) (CRTP) subclasses of `entityx::Component<T>`.